olewsaa/amateur-radio/pat-doc/config.json.md

 ## Listen mode

     "listen": [],

+## Hamlib rigs and IP address
+Pat expect that the hamlib deamon is running and listening for messages on port 4532. (start with something like : ```rigctld -m 4 & ```)

     "hamlib_rigs": {
     "FT-817": {
             "address": "localhost:4532",
             "network": "tcp"
         }
     },
+Hamlib do support Q900, but it's just a copy of FT-817 so both works.

 ## Telnet
 The telnet transport is a TCP/IP based transport that uses an unecrypted